-Indicator 9.4.2LS The monitoring\ programme includes engagement\ with affected\ rights-holders, affected and interested stakeholders\, and experts.
+Indicator 9.4.2 The monitoring\ program includes engagement\ with affected\ rights-holders, affected and interested stakeholders\, and experts.

-Indicator 9.4.3L The monitoring programme has sufficient scope, detail and frequency to detect changes in High Conservation Values\, relative to the initial assessment and status identified for each High Conservation Value\.
+Indicator 9.4.3 The monitoring program has sufficient scope, detail and frequency to detect changes in the High Conservation Values\ identified, relative to the initial assessment and status of each HCV.